-Dear Faith Family Parent,
+Dear Faith Family Academy Parents,

 As we begin a new school year, our students’ well-being and success remain the top priorities at Faith Family Academy.
 Our commitment includes ensuring your child(ren) can access nutritious food at school and other places in our community.
-Starting August 6, 2021, Faith Family will operate the National School Lunch Program (NSLP) and School Breakfast Program (SBP) for the 2021-2022 school year.
-Through NSLP and SBP, no cost meals are available for all enrolled students at our school.
+Starting August 6, 2021, Faith Family Academy will operate the National School Lunch Program (NSLP) and School Breakfast Program (SBP) for the 2021-2022 school year.
+Through NSLP and SBP, no-cost meals are available for all enrolled students at our school.

-In addition to NSLP and SBP, we are also operating an afterschool program, where participating students will receive a nutritious meal.
+In addition to NSLP and SBP, we are also operating an afterschool program, where participating students will also receive a nutritious meal.

 We will serve meals in our campus cafeterias at scheduled meal times during school days.
-Faith Family qualifies under the Community Eligibility Program (CEP) and will operate the Seamless Summer Option (SSO) for the 2021-2022 school year.
-These programs make all students enrolled in Faith Family eligible for free meals.
+Faith Family Academy qualifies under the Community Eligibility Program (CEP) and will operate the Seamless Summer Option (SSO) for the 2021-2022 school year.
+These programs make all students enrolled in Faith Family Academy eligible for free meals.

 In addition to school meals, your family may have access to access food through community organizations operating other federal programs such as the Supplemental Nutrition Assistance Program (SNAP) or Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 These programs can provide important support during the COVID-19 public health emergency.

 For information on school meal programs and other food assistance programs available in Texas, please see the attached Food Aid for Texas Families information sheet.
 You can determine your income eligibility for food programs at:

 Student Health Advisory Council Meeting Dates